UK Marriage Allowance Calculator 2026/27

 How to claim

-- The lower earner applies — this is important.
-Recipient applications are rejected.
+- The lower earner applies (the transferor).
+Recipient applications are rejected by HMRC system.

 - Provide both partners’ National Insurance numbers and identity verification (passport, PAYE P60, or driving licence).

-- Choose whether to backdate (HMRC will tell you how many years you qualify for).
+- Choose whether to backdate (HMRC tells you how many years you qualify for).

 - HMRC issues new tax codes within 2-8 weeks.
 The first benefit year is paid in arrears after tax-year-end reconciliation.

-Claims are free — never pay a third-party “tax rebate” service.
-These take 30–50% of your MA as commission.
+Always claim direct with HMRC - never pay a third-party “tax rebate” service.
+These take 30-50% of your MA as commission for what’s a free 10-minute online form.

 Sources